How to use Emojis in Email?

 - 4. How to use emoji in email – some quick tips

-Don’t replace actual word with emoji, just in case there are rendering issues, your message will not be conveyed.
+- Don’t replace actual words with emojis, just in case there are rendering issues, which will result in your message not being conveyed.

-Know your audience.
-Use of emoticons varies by geography, age, gender, and social class.
+- Know your audience.
+Use of emoticons varies by geography, age, and gender.

 - 5. How much is too much?
 Emojis are known to have a psychological effect.

 Different regions of the brain light up when you're looking at emojis as compared to not looking at emojis

-Using emojis make you socially receptive, empathetic and approachable.
-That said, it shouldn’t turn out to be a case of too many emojis, too little emotion.
-If the same emoji is peppered across the entire email, it generates nothing beyond a yawn and this fact is backed by science.
+Reading emojis make you socially receptive, empathetic and approachable.
+That said, it shouldn’t turn out to be a case of too many emojis, which may reverse the effect.
 According to a study published in the Journal of Language and Social Psychology, adding more than one of the same emoji appears to be a waste of time.